adseib/Game-1/README.md

-Game-1
+Game-1 or #Gamethatisyettobenamed
 ======

 Game for learning phaser.js framework

-#Gamethatisyettobenamed

-This is me making a game about doing your own thing using retro-ish sprites.
+This is me making a game about doing your own thing using quickly drawn but original sprites.

 Maybe hopefully some swordplay?